xpack-dev-tools/ms-spawn-issue/README.md

 and the process running the `spawn-*.exe` is somehow different, and this difference triggers the bug when this process tries to spawn a new process with explicit environment.

+## Suggestions

+The issue is quite tricky, and it involves three parties, GNU make, BusyBox and Microsoft.
+At any point, each party may try to shift the blame to the other, but in fact all three should improve their code:

+- **GNU make** should rewrite the code which creates sub-processes to run with the current Windows and BusyBox; Ninja Build can be a source of inspiration, since their code seems ok
+- **BusyBox** should not rely on the unreliable `spawnve()` available in the new Windows releases, and reimplement it with a code that is functional with the current make and Windows
+- **Microsoft** should fix their `spawnve()` code and prevent it from crashing when BusyBox is invoked from `make`

 ## Contributions